-If for some reason you do not want to use a paid service you will be able to achieve this kind of solution for free with Yandex mailbox.
-Google has custom domains as a paid option, starting at 5 USD a month.
+Alternatively, you will be able to achieve this kind of solution for free with Yandex mailbox.
+It’s a paid feature with Google (GSuite).

 - Pick a domain name for your email -

 lambomail.comis already taken.
-As Cernej Kocour points out in the comments below, the domain should ideally be brand new as in never used before.
+The domain should ideally be brand new as in never used before.
 If it was used for spam in the past, emails from there will get blocked and sent to spam too often.
 You can find out about previous owners of a domain in its Whois History.

-- The registrars that are easiest to use will be either Dynadot or Namecheap - Dynadot lets you pay in Paypal, Namecheap supports crypto payments.
+- The registrars that are easiest to use will be either Dynadot or Namecheap - Dynadot lets you pay in Paypal, Namecheap supports Bitcoin payments.

-- Get your premium email account with Tutanota or Protonmail, if you don’t have one already.
+- Get your premium email account with Tutanota or Protonmail, or dive into the documentation for Yandex.

 - Head to your domain’s DNS section add the DNS entries to direct emails for handles at this domain to your mailbox - for Tutanota it will be

 TXT v=spf1 include:spf.tutanota.de -allas seen here in their knowledge base.
 Protonmail’s how to is here for the basics and here for the anti-spoofing settings.